joseeden/joeden/docs/018-Observability/010-Prometheus-and-Grafana/030-Container-Metrics.md

 To collect container-level metrics, run a cAdvisor container on the Docker host. cAdvisor exposes metrics like CPU usage, memory, and network traffic, which Prometheus can scrape for monitoring.

 1. Create the docker compose file for the cAdvisor.
+Note that this container is exposed on port 8070.

     ```yaml
     version: '3.4'